 (630) 866-8468

 • You don’t have to pay for the electricity generated by the panels

-• you usually have no down payment
+• You usually have no down payment

 • The leasing company monitors the system and pays for maintenance

-In a typical Power Purchase Agreement (PPA) a developer pays to install a system on your property at little to no cost to you.
-The developer sells the power generated by the system to you at a rate that is typically lower than the rate you were paying.
-This lower electricity price offsets the more expensive electricity you purchase from the utility.
+at little to no cost to you.
+The developer sells the power generated by the system to you at a rate that

 • You have a low up front cost